Outside the Box Seminar Series

 About the Series

-The Office of Diversity, Equity, Inclusion, & Belonging (DEIB) in People & Culture has partnered with Jeff Chang, one among the most prominent writers and cultural critics educators in the nation, to develop and facilitate a specialized professional learning for staff and managers.
-The intended audience for this experience are employees who are beyond an introductory level of engagement with diversity, equity, and inclusion.
+The Office of Diversity, Equity, Inclusion, & Belonging (DEIB) in People & Culture has partnered with Rosa Clemente, organizer, producer, independent journalist, and scholar-activist, to develop and facilitate specialized professional learning for staff and managers.
+The intended audience for this experience is employees who are beyond an introductory level of engagement with diversity, equity, and inclusion.
 This is an immersive experience around identity, culture, and creating organizational change that requires committing to attending two workshops hosted via Zoom Meeting.

 Speaker Biography